All Episodes

 Damn.

-Like, I literally won't even believe I'm dead until I check my phone.
+I literally won't even believe I'm dead until I check my phone.

 Did I send that email?

-Sorry to get um let me tap right back in here just to finish this.
+Let me tap right back in here just to finish this.

-The US government has not officially acknowledged the existence of ghosts as real supernatural entities, but there have been legal and cultural instances where haunted properties or ghost stories were referenced because of their impact on property value or cultural significance.
+The U.S. government has not officially acknowledged the existence of ghosts as real supernatural entities, but there have been legal and cultural instances where haunted properties or ghost stories were referenced because of their impact on property value or cultural significance.

-Like things happen so crazily, like over decades, or like families get traumatized to the point that they become movies.
+Like things happen so crazily like over decades or like families get traumatized to the point that they become movies.

-And uh what's awesome is you see, especially the recent ones that are happening in the last couple decades, there's so much documentation of them that it's really crazy to back things up and see these stories, and people would sometimes have video evidence or audio evidence of like people getting possessed and things like that.
+And what's awesome is you see, especially the recent ones that are happening in the last couple of decades, there's so much documentation of them that it's really crazy to back things up and see these stories.

-And so it's really really cool when we get to like go to places like that.
+And so it's really, really cool when we get to like go to places like that.

-But that was one of the cases that the most famous demonologist ever, Ed Lorraine Warren, investigated, and there was a demonic entity that was literally like petrifying this like family for 13 years.
+But that was one of the cases that the most famous demonologist ever, Ed and Lorraine Warren, investigated.

 Scale scales, dude.

-Physically assault Jack and Janet Smurl, who were the parents and like lift them up from their beds and chuck them against the wall.
+Physically assault Jack and Janet Smurl, who were the parents, and like lift them up from their beds and chuck them against the wall.

-Holy and they don't have an HOA or anything.
+And they don't have an HOA or anything.

 Exactly, right?